Headaches - tension

 Acupuncture, hypnosis and biofeedback are all alternative ways to control pain.
 Acupuncture involves the insertion of tiny sterile needles, slightly thicker than a human hair, at specific points on the body.

 Heat or cold packs may be helpful.
-An ancient remedy for tension headaches uses pressure applied to the head (such as a headband or a towel wrapped around the head) plus either heat or cold.
 Some people report more relief with cold, others with heat.
 Packs can either be frozen or heated.

-Essential Oils.
-Some patients find relief using two drops of peppermint, eucalyptus, or lavender oil added to one cup of water.
-The patient soaks a cloth in the solution and applies it as a compress to the head.
+Some people find relief using two drops of peppermint, eucalyptus, or lavender oil added to one cup of water.
+Soak a cloth in the solution and apply it as a compress to the head.

-Magnesium.
-Some patients report that magnesium supplements can help prevent migraine headache attacks, but there is little evidence that magnesium is helpful for tension-type headaches.
+Some studies suggest that magnesium supplements can help prevent migraine headache attacks, but there is little evidence that magnesium is helpful for tension-type headaches.

 The following are special concerns for people taking these herbs: